Skip to main content

 How my brain actually works

 I’ve built a marketing agency over 11 years, worked with Microsoft, Google, SAP, TCS, and hundreds of B2B tech companies.
 By any external measure, things have gone well.
 But internally?
-It’s always been chaos.
+It’s not always been chaos.
+Sometimes things run smooth.
+But it’s always been full on.
+Ups and downs.
+Luckily I’ve always had good people around me, at home and at work.
+But yeah, it can be a lot.

-My brain doesn’t do “sit down and work through this methodically for three hours.”
-It does “have seven ideas before breakfast, hyperfocus on one for 90 minutes, completely forget the other six existed, then remember them all at 2am.”
+My brain can do “sit down and work through this methodically for three hours.”
+Sometimes.
+But it takes real focus to get there, and it’s not the default setting.
+I have a mix of working styles, but I tend towards more things rather than fewer.
+It’s more like “have seven ideas before breakfast, hyperfocus on one for 90 minutes, completely forget the other six existed, then remember them all at 2am.”
 I misspell things constantly.
 I lose track of conversations mid-sentence.
 I can build an entire analytics dashboard in a morning but forget to reply to the email that started it.

 What running an agency with this brain looks like